Cyb3rMutant/Cooperative-Scheduler/README.md

 this also required a new method inside the scheduler to check if there is running tasks called `is_running_task`

-### running fibers stack

-and the final change is swapping the `current_fiber` field with a stack, which is necessary for yielding.
-For example if we spawned tasks A and B, and task A yields, before yielding it is the `current_fiber` but after yield its B, so now A is lost, thats why a stack has been introduced.

 ### `get_data()`

 the function was made a template in the API so the user does not have to deal with pointer casting